k09khushbu/k09khushbu/README.md

 A passionate and dedicated Full-Stack Developer and Software Engineer from Boston, MA.
 I have a strong background in software development and cloud computing with experience across various industries.
 I love solving complex problems, building scalable applications, and learning about emerging technologies.

-⚡ Quick Note: I lost access to my previous GitHub account.
-This is my new space where I'll be uploading more exciting projects soon.
+⚡ Heads Up: I lost access to my previous GitHub account.
+This is my fresh start, and I’m gearing up to share some amazing projects soon.
 Stay tuned! 🚀

 🌱 Currently Pursuing: MS in Computer Information Systems at Boston University.